-GOES-14, launched on June 27, 2009, is located at 108.2°W, as a standby spacecraft.
-(GOES-14 is the secondary standby, as GOES-17 is the primary standby.)
-GOES-14 is in normal configuration, instead of storage mode configuration, to provide quick services as a backup.
-All of the GOES-14 payload instruments are nominal.
+GOES-14, launched on June 27, 2009, is located at 105°W in storage mode.
+All of the GOES-14 payload instruments are in storage mode.

 The availability of the GOES ground systems was nominal in the reporting period.
 There are three GOES-R antennas at the Wallops Command and Data Acquisition Station (WCDAS) in Wallops, Virginia, and three at the Consolidated Backup Facility (CBU) in Fairmont, West Virginia, which have been tested and certified for GOES NOP operations.